 - Tuition payments to a faculty member's respective school until the degree is conferred.

 - Personal moving expenses associated with a sabbatical (STAR funds can be used to pay for moving office equipment and materials).

-- Note: If in doubt, ask the appropriate Associate Dean prior to making a questionable purchase.
+- Note: If in doubt, ask the Associate Dean for Academic Affairs prior to making a questionable purchase.

 Some general characteristics of the STAR system are as follows:

 - STAR account balances are a binding constraint.
 Deficits will carry over to the following year, and at the Dean's discretion can be required to be reimbursed by the faculty member out of their own pocket before the funds for the next fiscal year can be accessed.

 - July 1 through June 30, concurrent with the University's fiscal year, is the budget year.

 - Any expense should be submitted within three (3) months if reimbursement is expected.

 - Dollars allocated are nontransferable among faculty members, but may be allocated to doctoral students to support research.

 - For faculty on a terminal appointment, fund balances and all items purchased with STAR funds (including computers and other equipment) revert back to the School at the end of the appointment.
 Emeritus Professors may retain their laptop computer.